 Elevating the mind

 At Palisades Episcopal School rigor is not defined by hours of homework or endless busywork, but rather by a depth of study and the challenges generated by intellectual inquiry.
 Our academic program immerses students in coursework that inspires them to think critically, problem solve and collaborate as global citizens.
-In the primary years, our classical study grounds students in the critical skills necessary to be successful students.
+In the primary years, our classical study grounds students in the critical skills necessary to be successful learners.
 Students then utilize their knowledge and skills in the intermediate and middle grades as they investigate historical controversy, Socratically debate literary themes and dissect algebraic equations.

 - 100% of PES graduates are accepted into their best-fit high schools